Tonnanto/BasicQuests/src/main/resources/quest_generation/README.md

 > This README was generated for version 0.5

 ### _DISCLAIMER_: Only tweak the generation files if you know your way around yaml files.
-Messing up the format (indentation, hyphens, etc..) can break the plugin.
+Messing up the format (indentation, hyphens, etc.) can break the plugin.

 This file explains how to use the generation files within this folder.
 It allows you to tweak and adjust the generation of new quests within the plugin, so it meets your preferences.
-There are a lot of possibilities to fine tune the generation.
+There are a lot of possibilities to fine-tune the generation.
 BUT you need to keep a few things in mind when doing so:

 #### What you should keep in mind: